Yellowstone National Park

 East Entrance (Cody)

-Cody, Wyoming sits 52 miles east of Yellowstone’s east entrance.
-Founded by William F. “Buffalo Bill” Cody, Western attractions such as nightly summer rodeos, cowboy music and the Buffalo Bill Center of the West offer just a few things to do.
-East Entrance to Bridge Bay at Yellowstone Lake 17 miles, 40 minutes
+Cody, Wyoming, lies 52 miles east of Yellowstone’s East Entrance.
+Founded by the legendary William F. “Buffalo Bill” Cody, the town brims with Western character.
+Visitors can enjoy nightly summer rodeos, cowboy music and the renowned Buffalo Bill Center of the West.
+From the East Entrance, it’s about a 40-minute, 17-mile drive to the Bridge Bay Campground on Yellowstone Lake.

 West Entrance